johanna-einsiedler/SoDaOps/README.md

 This is the course project for the 2025 MLOps course at DTU of Marten, Magnus and Johanna.

-The goal of our project is to analyse tweets related to the U.S.  2024 Elections and analyse their sentiment.
-Additionally we aim to compare the performance of an 'out-of-the-box' transformer model with one fine-tuned on the our dataset.
+The goal of our project was to predict tweet sentiment related to the U.S. 2024 Elections.
+We did this by finetuning a Roberta-model on our training set of tweets.
+The resulting model was deployed using an API that allowed to predict the sentiment of given text input.
+For additional description of the project see question answers in report/README.md

-The dataset is published on Kaggle: https://www.kaggle.com/datasets/emirhanai/2024-u-s-election-sentiment-on-x
+The used dataset was published on Kaggle: https://www.kaggle.com/datasets/emirhanai/2024-u-s-election-sentiment-on-x

 ## Project structure